metabase/metabase/docs/troubleshooting-guide/filters.md

 3. Click the gear-icon to view all the field's settings.
 4. Set **Field Type** to "Category" and **Filtering on this field** to "A list of all values."
 5. Click the button **Re-scan this field** in the bottom.

+If you created the question in SQL, then you only get a dropdown if the filter is a Field Filter _and_ the Filtering on this field option is set to your preferred input type: A list of all values (dropdown list) and the number of unique values is less than 100.

 ## Has someone renamed or deleted columns in the database?